 Microsoft's PowerPoint has been leading the way on presentation software for more than 30 years.

 A key component of the hugely successful Microsoft Office productivity suite, it has become a hugely valuable tool for helping ideas come to life.
-However, all the bells and whistles of an Office 365 subscription might not be suitable for you.
+However, all the bells and whistles of a Microsoft 365 subscription might not be suitable for you.
 In this article, we'll show you how to use Microsoft PowerPoint completely legally and free of charge.

 We’re going to show you how to get your hands on Microsoft PowerPoint for free and all you’re going to need is a free Microsoft account.
 This is a perfectly legitimate way of accessing Excel, Microsoft just keep is fairly quiet as they would really like you to pay for the desktop version.